IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 1. Note: The following steps are to help you re-deploy the Liberty application if the deployment has been deleted from the previous lab Runtime Modernization.
 The deployment is required to generate data for the follow-on steps in monitoring.

-1. From the top level directory, change to the lab's directory:
+1. From the top level directory, change to the lab's directory to `RuntimeModernization` folder:
    ```
+   If you're at previous location openshift-workshop-was/labs/Openshift/OperationalModernization, then
-   cd openshift-workshop-was
+   cd ../RuntimeModernization

+   otherwise, using the full path to RuntimeModernization folder:
-   cd labs/Openshift/RuntimeModernization
+   cd openshift-workshop-was/labs/Openshift/RuntimeModernization
    ```

 1. Create and switch over to the project.
 Also enable monitoring for the project.
 Note: The first step may fail if the project already exists.